SoggySupernova/UnitsOfMeasurement/README.md

 # UnitsOfMeasurement
-An extensive list of units of measurement and their conversion factors
+An extensive list of units of measurement and their conversion factors<br>
+The conversion units follow a star topology as opposed to a loop or web, with one unit, typically the SI unit, as the center.
+This allows O(n) conversion factors while minimizing rounding errors.
+In some dimensions, there are more than one center.
+For example, the length dimension has a 'meters' and a 'feet' center.
+This is because a foot can be defined as many different lengths, and I cannot be certain which foot any unit is referring to.

 ## Table Documentation